sanj0/edgy-script/README.md

     - build it using maven (still `mvn clean install`)
 4. Run a ES Script using esrun/esrun.sh
     - cd into the esrun project (`cd ../esrun`)
-    - run the script using the esrun script (`./esrun.sh path-to-file.es`)
+    - run the script using the esrun script (`./esrun.sh path-to-file.e8t`)
 5. Enjoys the interactive mode (similar to the one from python)
     - run esrun/esrun.sh (`./esrun.sh`)